bensonbrett/17daykickstart/recipes/mexican-stuffed-peppers.md

 ## Instructions
 1. Preheat the oven to 375°F (190°C).
-2. In a bowl, mix the cooked quinoa, black beans, diced tomatoes, onions, chili powder, cumin, salt, and pepper.
+2. In a bowl, mix quinoa, black beans, tomatoes, onions, chili powder, cumin, salt, and pepper.
-3. Stuff the bell pepper halves with the quinoa mixture.
+3. Stuff the bell pepper halves with the mixture.
-4. If desired, sprinkle shredded cheese on top.
+4. Sprinkle cheese on top if desired.
-5. Place in a baking dish and bake for 20–25 minutes, until the peppers are tender.
+5. Place in a baking dish; bake for 20–25 minutes until peppers are tender.
 6. Serve warm.

 ## Portion Size